Brown introduced as Kings coach after helping Warriors win - WHIZ News

 “First of all, I’d like to start out by thanking everyone in Warrior land,” Brown said.

 The 52-year-old Brown will be tasked with ending the league’s longest playoff drought ever at 16 years.
-He takes over for previous Warriors top assistant Luke Walton, hired by the Kings away from Golden State in 2019 before his firing last November.
+He takes over for previous Warriors top assistant and former Lakers coach Luke Walton, hired by the Kings in 2019 before his firing last November.
 Alvin Gentry took over on an interim basis before the Kings finished 30-52.

 Sacramento’s .366 winning percentage was its worst since the 2017-18 season.